faizan-m/faizan-m.github.io/projects.md

 <div class="hero hero--dark" style='height: 500px; background-image: url("/assets/images/robotics/trin18.jpg");'>
 </div>

-In 2019, I led the full-stack development of the robot with a focus on having dedicated realtime subsystems running on Arduinos and a central Raspberry Pi 3B+ running ROS.
+In 2019, I led the full-stack development of the robot with a focus on having dedicated real time subsystems running on Arduinos and a central Raspberry Pi 3B+ running ROS.
 It was our first completely self-made robot that was capable of Point-to-Point navigation while doing SLAM (Simultaneous Localization and Mapping) using a LIDAR.
-Perviously, we had been relying on heuristics like Wall-Following for navigation.
+Previously, we had been relying on heuristics like Wall-Following for navigation.
 Apart from hardware design and electronics setup, the key challenge for this robot was building a robust navigation stack which included writing our own controllers for motors as well as tuning mapping and path-planning parameters to the limited processing power of the 3B+.

 <div class="hero hero--dark" style='height: 420px; background-image: url("/assets/images/robotics/trin19.jpg");'>
 </div>